 Camara is an International organisation dedicated to using technology to improve education and livelihood skills in disadvantaged communities around the world.
 With better education we expect these communities to break the cycle of poverty they find themselves in.

-Founded seven years ago in Dublin, Ireland the organisation has built a proven model of ‘education delivery’ that is both sustainable and highly scalable.
-Some 500,000 children in poor communities have been made digitally literate by Camara over this period.
+Founded nine years ago in Dublin, Ireland the organisation has built a proven model of ‘education delivery’ that is both sustainable and highly scalable.
+700,000 children in poor communities have been made digitally literate by Camara over this period.

 To do this, Camara has:

-- trained over 11,000 teachers how to use the technology for learning purposes.
+- trained over 12,000 teachers on how to use the technology for learning purposes

 It currently operates seven Education Hubs in Africa (Ethiopia, Kenya, Rwanda, Zambia, Uganda, Lesotho, Tanzania), one in Jamaica and one in Ireland.
 All Hubs operate as social enterprises and are financially sustainable after one year.